Vineet-Verma22/guess-the-random-number-game/README.md

 - **Install GCC**: If the user doesn't have a C compiler, provide instructions on installing GCC on various platforms.
 - **Exit the game**: For clarity, mention that the program exits automatically after the user wins.

-Let me know if you'd like more steps or adjustments!

 ---

 ### Explanation of the Sections: